 The Fund's Units are intended only for long-term investment and are not suitable for money liable to be spent in the near future.
-Units are realisable on each daily dealing day only.
+Units are realisable on each dealing day only.

-The Fund may invest in emerging market countries which could be subject to political and economic change.
+This Fund may invest in emerging market countries which could be subject to political and economic change.
 The Fund may invest in collective investment schemes and other assets which may be illiquid.
-These include limited partnerships and other unquoted investments where valuations are open to substantial subjectivity.
+These include limited partnerships and other unquoted investments.
 The Fund may also invest in the COIF Charities Property Fund, which invests directly in property and property related assets which are valued by an independent valuer and as such are open to substantial subjectivity.
-The performance of the Fund may be adversely affected by a downturn in the property market, which could impact on the capital and/or income value of the Fund.
+The performance of this fund may be adversely affected by a downturn in the property market which could impact on the capital and/or income value of the Fund.